zachvalenta/jvns.ca/content/post/2017-12-23-segfault-debugging.markdown

 ### how I fixed it

 Basically instead of trying to cast my memory by creating a new vec, I created a slice instead.
-I think this might actually still violate some memory safety guarantees but it's a step in the right direction I think.
-It looks like this:

 ```
 let mut cfps: Vec<u8> = get_cfps(&thread, source_pid);
 let slice: &[rb_control_frame_struct] = unsafe { std::slice::from_raw_parts(cfps.as_mut_ptr() as *mut rb_control_frame_struct, cfps.capacity() as usize / mem::size_of::<rb_control_frame_struct>() as usize) };